bminer/node-static-asset/README.md

 static-asset can be fully customized, but it has some basic, reasonably sane default behavior.
 By default, static-asset does the following:

+- The URL fingerprint of the resource is based on the ETag
+- The ETag is generated based upon the file size and the file's CRC-32 hash.
+- The last modified date is pulled from `fs.stat`
+- The expires date is set to one year in the future
+- The default strategy relies on [`connect.static`] (http://www.senchalabs.org/connect/middleware-static.html) to load the resource from the filesystem.
+- In development environments (based on `process.env.NODE_ENV`), the URL fingerprint will be updated whenever the file changes
+- In production environments, the URL fingerprints are cached and cannot change until the server is restarted.

 ## Basic Usage

 Usually, this should be good enough to get started.